NathanVaughn/MDIPLT/README.md

 optional arguments:
   -h, --help            show this help message and exit --required            Only collect items that are marked as required.
-                        Otherwise,collect all items.
-  --ignorecache         Forces a cache
-  --outfile OUTFILE     Output to given file
+                        Otherwise, collect all items --ignorecache         Forces a cache refresh --outfile OUTFILE     Output to given file
   --append              Append to output file instead of the default of
                         writing a new file